-II-2-2-2 WAN# Details Page (Static or Dynamic IP, Physical Mode: Ethernet)
+II-2-2-2 Details Page for Static or Dynamic IP

 For static IP mode, you usually receive a fixed public IP address or a public subnet, namely multiple public IP addresses from your DSL or Cable ISP service providers.
 In most cases, a Cable service provider will offer a fixed public IP, while a DSL service provider will offer a public subnet.
 If you have a public subnet, you could assign an IP address or many IP address to the WAN interface.